livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 	btf_id 12
 ```

 The first one is used to track the progress from one link to another, almost like a state machine.
-That's why the order of the link operations matter.
-The second one is the one checked by the C program for success.
+That's why the order of the link operations matter (more on this next).
+The second map is the one checked by the C program for success.
 We can also dump the maps with `bpftool`:
 ```bash
 $ sudo bpftool map dump name progress
 [{